 The funny thing is that I would absolutely never be on a reality show.
 Chris basically died laughing when I asked him if he could see me on Big Brother.
 He said I’d be the worst player in history because I’d feel so bad about making anyone else feel bad or having to lie to anyone.
 True.
 Also, I’d pretty much just want to sit in my bed reading a book and would basically avoid getting involved in drama or talking to anyone.
 Producers would love me.

 However, I might actually make a lot of friends because when I wasn’t hiding in a corner with a book, I’d be in the kitchen whipping up treats like this.
 If they let me?
 I am still not totally clear what they eat on Big Brother when they’re allowed to eat.
 Do you think they’d have an ice cream maker stocked in the kitchen?
 Would they purchase buttermilk upon request?
 Could I bring my own?
 I have so many questions.

 I’m sure this won’t be the last ice cream you’ll see around this blog this summer.
-Let me know if there are any flavors you’ve been dreaming of that you’d like to see my whip up!
-For now, I really want to make my cookie dough cups with red velvet cookie dough!
+Let me know if there are any flavors you’ve been dreaming of that you’d like to see me whip up!

 Are you a reality TV fan, too?
 Or am I all alone in my television watching shame?

 If you’re looking for more recipes for edible cookie dough, be sure to check out my Red Velvet Cookie Dough Bars and my Funfetti Chocolate Chip Cookie Dough Cupcakes.
 I’m also dying to try this Cookie Dough Smoothie from Nourishing Amy!

 - 1 1/2 Tbsp cocoa powder